Weakly 1-completeness of holomorphic fiber bundles over compact K\"ahler manifolds: Introduction

 which is invariant under the diagonal action of $\text{Aut}(M)$.
 Here $K_\Omega$ denotes the Bergman kernel of $\Omega$.
 When $\Omega$ is the unit disc, it coincides with $1 / \phi$.
-In Section \ref{psh}, we show that when $\Omega$ is a bounded symmetric domain, $\log \psi_\Omega$ is psh on $\Omega\times \Omega$.
-It is a straight forward calculation which uses an explicit formula of the Bergman kernel of $\Omega$.
+In Section \ref{psh}, we show that when $\Omega$ is a bounded symmetric domain, $\log \psi_\Omega$ is psh on $\Omega\times \Omega$ by a straight forward calculation which uses an explicit formula of the Bergman kernel of $\Omega$.
 We then apply the following theorem of Corlette: \begin{theorem}[Corlette \cite{Corlette_1988} cf. \cite{Toledo_1999} Theorem 4.7] Let $M$ be a compact Riemannian manifold, let $G$ be a semisimple algebraic group, and let $\rho\colon \pi_1(M)\rightarrow G$ be a representation.
-Then a $\rho$-equivariant harmonic map $f\colon \widetilde M\rightarrow G/K$ exists if and only if the Zariski closure of the image of $\rho$ is a reductive group. \end{theorem}
+Then a $\rho$-equivariant harmonic map $f\colon \widetilde M\rightarrow G/K$ exists if and only if $\rho$ is reductive. \end{theorem}

-When $\overline{\rho(\pi_1(M))}^{Zar}$ is reductive, we can show that the function $\log \psi_\Omega(h(z),w)$ is a psh exhaustion where $h$ the harmonic section obtained in Theorem \ref{Corlette}.
-Note that the fact that $h$ is pluriharmonic, which was proved by Siu \cite{Siu_1980} and Sampson \cite{Sampson_1986} (see also \cite{Toledo_1999}), is critically used in the proof.
+When $\rho$ is reductive, we can show that the function $\log \psi_\Omega(h(z),w)$ is a psh exhaustion function where $h$ is the harmonic section obtained in Theorem \ref{Corlette}.
+The fact that $h$ is pluriharmonic, which was proved by Siu \cite{Siu_1980} and Sampson \cite{Sampson_1986} (see also \cite{Toledo_1999}), is critically used in the proof.